 Prices up as Centrica profit soars

-Around 8.5 million households are to be hit with a 6% rise in their energy bills on Friday when British Gas becomes the latest utility giant to hike its tariffs.
+Around 8.5 million households are to be hit with a 6% rise in their energy bills as British Gas becomes the latest utility giant to hike its tariffs.

 Experts also predict around £575 million of pre-tax profit from its British Gas residential arm after gas consumption for the first 10 months of 2012 rose 9% because of colder than normal weather.

 Mike Jeram, head of business and environment at trade union Unison, said: "The billion pound profits of energy companies, announced at the same time as massive price hikes for their customers, are an insult to the many families who are struggling to get by as winter takes hold."

 Audrey Gallacher, director of energy at Consumer Focus, called for rules forcing energy firms to tell customers about the link between bill rises and profits.
 She said: "Consumers will be sceptical over supplier profits, given questions over how justified recent price rises have been."

 "It is essential that all energy firms are required to provide information that is fully clear and comparable, including profit and trading information from across the whole of their business, if customer distrust is to be tackled," she added.

 British Gas's bill increase comes amid a spate of tariff rises among the UK's "big six" power firms.
 SSE was the first to increase prices, lifting bills by an average of 9% in mid-October, affecting about five million electricity customers and 3.4 million gas customers.

 Npower follows with its increase on November 26, while EDF and Scottish Power will raise bills in December.
 German-owned E.ON - the last of the utility firms to lift prices - is planning to announce an 11% tariff rise next month, which will come into effect in January, according to yesterday's Sun newspaper.